Oboxmedia/pushIt/README.md

 ```

 **Step 2**
-Defaint a excludeFile.txt this will list files to ignore when synching
+Define a excludeFile.txt this will list files to ignore when synching

 For example:
 ```